pregnault/samplelim/README.md

     ##  2        3680  3746         0.982
     ##  2        3866  3746         1.030

-A complete user guide will be included soon in the package, in the form of a vignette.
+A complete user guide will soon be included in the package, in the form of a vignette.

-A comparison study, including computation time and sampling quality, between the implementations of the MiW of `{samplelim}`, the BiW of `{volesti}` (1.1.2-6) and the Coordinate Hit-and-Run with Rounding (CHRR) of the MatLab library `{COBRA}`, has been performed; see Girardin *et al.* (2023).
+A comparison study of computation time and sampling quality, between the implementations of the MiW of `{samplelim}`, the BiW of `{volesti}` (1.1.2-6) and the Coordinate Hit-and-Run with Rounding (CHRR) of the MatLab library `{COBRA}` is available in Girardin *et al.* (2023).

 ## Credits

-The modifications of the core C++ implementation of the BiW, so as the C++ implementation of the MiW, have been performed by Matthieu DIEN and Théo GRENTE.
+The modifications of the core C++ implementation of the BiW and the C++ implementation of the MiW, have been performed by Matthieu DIEN and Théo GRENTE.

 The R packaging has been performed by Théo GRENTE and Philippe REGNAULT.

-The Declaration Files in `inst/extdata` have been produced by Quentin NOGUÈS; see Noguès *at al.* (2020) for details on the ecological network they rely on.
+The Declaration File in `inst/extdata` has been produced by Quentin NOGUÈS; see Noguès *at al.* (2020) for details on the ecological network it relies on.

 We refer to the [`credits.md`
 file](https://github.com/GeomScale/volesti/blob/v1.1.1/doc/credits.md)